freignat91/agrid/README.md

 # Purpose

 Agrid is a high available file storage service.
 Agrid can handle from 1 to several hundred storage nodes.
-Each file are cut and spread on nodes to be stored on high available way.
+Using command lines it's possible to store and retrieve files to/from this repository.
+Each file are cut and spread on nodes to be stored on high available way. a file piece is saved several time on distinct nodes.
 Files can be saved with associated metadata and retrieve with their metadata.
+File pieces are saved and retrieve in parallele way to speed up the transfer.

-Clients can use Command line interface (CLI) or Go API to store and retrieve files, the Go API allows also direct file manipulations create/open, read/write, seek, close, on the cluster
+Go API are also available to store and retrieve files and also allows direct records file manipulations create/open, read/write, seek, close, on the cluster

-Clients can monitor file transfers on a separated process
+File transfers are monitored on a separated process

 Agrid is a docker service.
-It enough to pull its image `freignat91/agrid:latest` or build it using `make build` and create the docker service to use it on a swarm cluster.
+It enough to pull its image `freignat91/agrid:latest` (or build it using `make build`) and create the docker service to use it on a swarm cluster.
 It can be scaled using docker service scale command.

-Agrid uses grpc protocol for communication between nodes and between nodes and clients.
+Agrid uses grpc protocol (HTTP2) for communication between nodes and between nodes and clients.
 Under 20 nodes, all nodes are completely connected one to each other, up to 20 nodes Agrid create a grid and the communication between nodes are not direct anymore.

-Agrid use Ant like behavior to found the shortest path between two nodes.
-The path are dynamically adapted regarding the nodes workload to stay the shortest in term of time.
+Agrid use Ant like behavior to found the shortest path between two nodes through the grid.
+The path are dynamically adapted regarding the nodes workload on the paths to stay the shortest in term of time.
 The grid become more efficient while it is used. see:

 - ./docs/Agrid-grid-building.pptx
 - ./docs/Agrid-Ant-net.pptx